 The support consists of access to the Secretariat’s research platforms and other operational capacity and is also provided in the form of collaboration with other countries’ national polar programmes.
-Support is provided through the planning and implementation of field work.
+Support is also provided through the planning and implementation of field work.

 Who can apply?

-Operational support for polar research can be sought by researchers who are active at a Swedish university, university college or research institution, who is also the project leader and scientifically responsible for the project.
+Operational support for polar research can be sought by researchers who are active at a Swedish university, university college or research institution, and who is also the project leader and scientifically responsible for the project.
 The researcher must have a Swedish doctoral degree or an equivalent degree from another country.
 The doctoral degree must have been completed no later than the final application date for each call for proposals.

 Employer relationship and terms of employment

-The project leader shall be employed by the host institution for the research project for which the operational support is sought, unless otherwise agreed upon.
+The project leader shall be employed by the host institution for the research project for which the operational support is sought unless otherwise agreed upon.
 The person does not need to be employed at the time of application.

 The application shall be written in Swedish or English.

-3. Scientific evaluation
+4. Scientific evaluation

 To ensure that the project is at a sufficient scientific level, the research funding must be obtained from a funding agency that uses peer review.
-When it comes to applications to the Swedish Research Council, the Secretariat will, as external reviewer, be participating in the feasibility assessment.
+When it comes to applications to the Swedish Research Council, the Secretariat will, as an external reviewer, be participating in the feasibility assessment.

 5. Decision on acceptance

-The Swedish Polar Research Secretariat will announce a decision on acceptance of projects for continued planning in January 2018.
+The Swedish Polar Research Secretariat will announce a decision on acceptance of projects for continued planning in January 2020.

 Projects that have not obtained funding may apply again in the next call for proposals for operational support at the project level.
 Provided that sufficient resources are available, there will be an annual call for proposals.